Family & Lifestyle

 Grand Bend Real Estate

 Home Purchase – A total of 74 homes were sold in 2015 with an average sale price of just under $429,000.
 The lowest sale price was $155,000 while the highest value home sold for $1,700,000.
-Homes were on the market an average of only 77 days.
+Homes in Grand Bend Real Estate were on the market an average of only 77 days.
 Below is a breakdown by price range of the Active listings on January 1st, 2016 as well as the Sold homes in 2015.ASK US FOR A FREE HOT LIST OF HOMES ON THE MARKET TODAY!

 If your preference would be to live on the outskirts of Grand Bend you will run out of time and not options.
 Here is how that market shapes up.

 When travelling north from Grand Bend to Bayfield there is 29 km of lakeshore.
 These homes will generally all be on the municipal water system but will make use of private septic systems for waste disposal.
 The sixty homes in this area had an average selling price of $481,058.
 Don’t let that fool you as almost 20 homes sold for under $300,000 while 6 sold for over $1 million in 2015.
 Twenty-eight homes were actively on the market at the beginning of this year.